 Bitwise Operators in Java

-Operators constitute the basic building block to any programming language.
+Operators constitute the basic building block of any programming language.
 Java too provides many types of operators which can be used according to the need to perform various calculations and functions, be it logical, arithmetic, relational, etc. They are classified based on the functionality they provide.
 Here are a few types:

 - Arithmetic Operators